 This RT68 operating system evolved into OS-9 which was a very sophisticated op system with features that even today (OS-9000) are great.
 It depends on the ability to have Relocatable Recursive code.

 I remember when the 6809 came out in the Color Computer and I went to a local Silicon Valley meeting to see what some hackers had found.
 One of the most interesting things about the 6809 as implemented in the CoCo was that although the operating system/Basic language was stored in ROM, it was moved into RAM for execution.
-This means that other operating systems, I used OS-9, could be loaded and run.
+This means that other operating systems, I used OS-9 on my COlor Compugter, could be loaded and run.
 The demo was to display on the TV screen the machine code in a dynamic way, page after page.
 A Motorola app note for the 6809 contained the schematic for the CoCo.

 Motorola had a program where if you contributed some 6800 assembly code to a pool of code you would be allowed to get code for the pool for free.
 This pool of code was analyzed by Motorola and the 6809 had a more orthogonal instruction set as a result.
 The 68000 also had a long relative jump making it easier to write relocatable code.
 The 6809 probably had the long jump.